dknoma/property-management-s18-mirror/README.md

 This app allows property owners and tenants to manage profiles and payments all in one location.
 For tenants, rather than having to fill out their information everytime they want to move to a new apartment they only need to make a profile with their information one time, streamlining the application process.

+Property Managers can do the following:
+- Create and Post Properties on the Application
+- Process Property Applications
+- Process Maintenance Requests
+- Message Tenants
+- Join a Live Chatroom

+Tenants can do the following:
+- Apply to Properties
+- Submit Maintenance Requests
+- Search and Filter Properties
+- Message Property Managers
+- Join a Live Chatroom
+- Pay their rent through the application

 ## Backend Documentation

 ### Authentication Tokens with JWT